atsaloli/cf3-tutorial/source/100-060-CFEngine_Components-0532-add-ons.md

 ### Add-ons

-There are a number of add-on tools, they have to be installed separately:
+A number of add-on tools are available, thanks to community contributions.
+For example:

 **cf-diag**
 : Diagnostic tool (checks the health of a CFEngine host).